holzschu/python3_ios/README.md

+# Obsolete

+This project is not maintained anymore.
+Please use [CPython](https://github.com/holzschu/cpython) instead.
+It has Python 3.9 and all the latest packages, and builds XCFrameworks for MacOSX, iOS and simulator simultaneously.

 # Python3 for iOS -- with partial fork() and exec() ability

 This project is a patch of Python-3.7.1, designed to make it compile on iOS.
 Python becomes a framework, and your programs call `python_main(argc, argv)` to execute python scripts.